Not-8-Bit/not8bit-menu-standalone/README.md

                 "SUb Headers",
                 "You can add a lot",
                 "You limit is what looks good.",
-                "The code should accept unlimited rowsa of text" },
+                "The code should accept unlimited rows of text" },
             params = {
                 event = "not8bit-menu:client:testMenu2",